Kingriyor/dataframe/README.md

 $ python test.py
 ```

-## Run the Setup (This is a ONE-TIME script ran to setup the SQL database which includes creating tables and settine the sql_mode to accomodate our queries)
+## Run the Setup (This is a ONE-TIME script ran to setup the SQL database which includes creating tables and setting the sql_mode to accomodate our queries)

 ```
 $ python setup.py